Water pollution in India

-Water pollution refers to the contamination of water bodies (such as rivers, lakes, oceans, groundwater) by harmful substances or pathogens, making them unfit for human use or harmful to aquatic life.
+Water pollution refers to the contamination of water bodies (such as rivers, lakes, oceans, and groundwater etc.) by harmful substances or pathogens, making them unfit for human use or harmful to aquatic life.
 Water pollution comes from two sources: point or non-point sources.
-Point sources refer to a single identifiable source for the pollution, whereas non-point sources means that the pollution comes from a variety of sources that are non-identifiable.
+Point sources refer to a single identifiable source for the pollution, whereas non-point sources mean that the pollution comes from a variety of sources that are non-identifiable.
 There are numerous point and non-point sources, including industrial discharge, agricultural runoff, untreated sewage, and improper disposal of waste.
 The presence of pollutants in water can have serious environmental, health, and economic consequences.

 Canals, rivers and lakes in India often serve as dumping grounds for sewage, solid and liquid wastes.
 These are sources of water pollution, as illustrated in Tamil Nadu (above) and West Bengal (below).